 PortlandLabs have outlined four key tools that make up this enterprise release:

 - Multi-Step Content Workflow: Enforces custom multi-step, multi-path content approval steps while maintaining concrete5's intuitive editing experience.

 - Internationalization: Adds collaboration tools to increase efficiencies for a team managing a multilingual localized web presence.

-- Centralized Digital Asset Management: Creates a single source of truth for data which can be repurposed across print, mobile and multiple micro-sites.
+- Centralized Digital Asset Management: Creates a single source of truth for data that can be repurposed across print, mobile, and multiple micro-sites.

 - HTML Exporter: Takes a complete copy of a website’s latest content and creates a set of files that can be hosted on any web server or CDN.